-"This type of stroke is so rare, we don't know exactly what causes it, but we think it's either the hyperextension of the neck, whiplash-type movement during the shampoo or a combination of both," said Christopher Cummings, M.D., a Geisinger neurologist.
+“This type of stroke is rare, we don’t know exactly what causes it, but we think it’s either the hyperextension of the neck, whiplash-type movement during the shampoo or a combination of both,” said Geisinger vascular neurologist Ramin Zand, MD.

-It's believed that the positioning of the neck or rigorous shampooing movements can cause arteries in the neck to get cut or torn - a condition called iatrogenic vertebral artery injury.
+It’s believed that the extreme positioning of the neck, trauma, or rigorous neck movements can cause arteries in the neck to get cut or torn – a condition called cerebral artery dissection.

-"If a cervical artery in the neck becomes damaged, it can cause a dissection, which is damage to the inside of a blood vessel," Dr. Cummings explained.
-"This can cause abnormal blood flow and clotting - those clots can flow north to the brain and cause a stroke."
+“If a cervical artery in the neck becomes damaged, it can cause a dissection, which is damage to the inside of a blood vessel,” Dr. Zand explained.
+“This can cause abnormal blood flow and clotting – those clots can block the artery or broken off and flow north to the brain and cause a stroke.”

 This type of rare injury leading to stroke isn’t just limited to the hair salon.

-"Extreme head and neck motions pose a risk of wounding the vertebral arteries and thus, producing clots, swelling and constriction, which can cause serious damage in the brain," Dr. Cummings said.
-"This type of injury and subsequent stroke has also been caused by certain yoga poses."
+“Extreme head and neck motions pose a risk of wounding the cerebral arteries and thus, producing clots, swelling and constriction, which can cause serious damage in the brain,” Dr. Zand said.
+“This type of injury and subsequent stroke has also been caused by certain yoga poses.”

 Although yoga, like salon shampoos, is considered a safe activity, poses such as shoulder stands, headstands, side angle pose, triangle pose, and plow pose are specifically highlighted as poses that could lead to injury in the arteries in the neck – they can result in sudden neck movements or put extreme pressure on the neck.

-Other than neck positioning and jarring head and neck movements, underlying atherosclerosis may increase your risk of this type of injury.
+Other than neck positioning and jarring head and neck movements, underlying atherosclerosis or uncontrolled hypertension may increase your risk of this type of injury.

-"Atherosclerosis, which is the hardening of arteries, may put you at a greater risk of iatrogenic vertebral artery injury because you're more vulnerable to compressing arteries when you hyperextend your neck," Dr. Cummings said.
+“Atherosclerosis, which is the hardening of arteries, may put you at a greater risk of iatrogenic cerebral artery injury because you’re more vulnerable to compressing arteries when you hyperextend your neck,” Dr. Zand said.

-Additionally, iatrogenic vertebral artery injury may also be caused by whiplash injuries, chiropractic manipulation, or even hard coughs or sneezes.
+Additionally, cerebral artery injury may also be caused by whiplash injuries, chiropractic manipulation, or even hard coughs or sneezes.

 The warning signs of a stroke include: